charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 }
 ```
 - notice here how a key is passed to the child component that will make react treat each of instance of that as a seperate component that will not share any state betweeen them. this is a good way of preventing some state values to cross over when parent states change like userid to prevent you accidentally being able to post something under someone elses account.
+##### changing some state values when a prop changes
+- sometimes you might not want to change all of the state values but some of them.
+- see the example from the react docs on avoiding useEffect:

+- essentially what you can do is store the current state that you want to change and then on a prop change , you check during rendering if the state being pulled is different than the one passed by the prop and then if it is you run the setState hook to change the state to a null or whatever you need it to be.